froemero/reward-efficacy-evc-eeg/Behavior-and-EEG/README.md

 #### Epoch/segment continuous EEG data

 To create epochs from the continuous EEG data that are locked to cue, stimulus, response, and feedback, use `Epoching_FXCEEG.m`.
 The resulting `.mat` files will be saved in a directory `Export`.
+This script also requires the `csv` files in the `TriggersCleaned` directory (to fix a bug with the response-locked EEG triggers/TTLs).

 #### Export single-trial EEG time-windows